-I attend a lot of UX events and meetups around LA and virtually, including hack nights and workshops.
+I attend a LOT of UX events and meetups around town, and virtually, including hack nights, panels, discussions, and workshops.
 I have volunteered as a UX consultant at Hack for LA events and edited copy for PPENowLA.com.
 I also like to take photos and design graphics using my photos.

 Adobe Creative Jam – Team Adobaes

 The Chan Zuckerberg Foundation posed the challenge: Design a mobile experience to provide “stability and protect the livelihoods” of vulnerable farmworkers.”
 Farmworkers may use the fictitious “ICFW” app to easily verify who they are, sign up for available services, access helpful and verified news and updates.

 The Adobe Creative Jam kicked off Thursday morning and the deadline was Sunday at 1pm.
 Our group was formed the week of the event and we didn’t have time to work on Thursday at all.
 We brainstormed the overall app navigation and features together and then split up the screens, diverging to sketch, and getting back together during the prototyping process.
 I forged ahead with research and a persona.
 I designed and prototyped the News, Profile, and Help screens.

 How I Applied the UX Design Process to Create a Custom Face Mask Pattern

 I’m very proud to share that I successfully designed a custom face mask…at home…from scratch.

 Even more exciting?
 I did it by combining my apparel design skills from a previous career and my user experience design skills from my current career as a Product Designer.
 I shared the UX process on Medium along with the face mask pattern, step-by-step instructions, and photos.